anishi1222/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 6. Navigate back to the **Computer Vision** resource in the Azure portal and set the pricing tier back to **S1 Standard**.

-## Exercise 4: Explore your data in Azure Cosmos DB
+## 演習 4: Explore your data in Azure Cosmos DB

 **Duration**: 15 minutes